bobabots253/bobadocs/docs/electronics/sensors.md

 *Example of NavX2 sensor bundle*

 The NavX is space-effiecent and can measure various types of distances and angles.
 It can also be used to find the speed and orientation of objects.
-Though this is a powerful sensor bundle, if you do not need every sensor that comes with it, it may be better to use seperate sensors instead.
+Though this is a powerful sensor bundle, if you do not need every sensor that comes with it, it may be better to use separate sensors instead.